anirudhsom/CAPP-Dataset/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This repository contains information about the Context Aware Polite Paraphrase (CAPP) dataset - a dialogue-style corpus of rude utterances and corresponding polite paraphrases, with samples accompanied by additional context in the form of prior two turns from the dialogue.
+This repository contains information about the ***Context Aware Polite Paraphrase (CAPP) dataset*** - a dialogue-style corpus of rude utterances and corresponding polite paraphrases, with samples accompanied by additional context in the form of prior two turns from the dialogue.
 The original paper [**Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning**][Arxiv Paper] was accepted in [ACL 2024 Findings][ACL 2024].

-****
+In addition to the CAPP dataset, we also provide the generated paraphrases for the different methods described in the paper.

+## Data

+## Generated Paraphrases

+***

 ## Citation